-- 3.26 Housing law means that certain household members are entitled to succeed to a council tenancy when the tenant dies.
-This statutory right only applies to the first time that a succession occurs, but beyond this, the council will use its discretion to allow additional successions to take place in the following circumstances: - The person applying for succession has lived continuously in the property as their principle home for twelve months before the death of the tenant and - They are the spouse, civil partner, a close relative of the tenant, or someone who had to live with the tenant in order to provide them with care, without which the tenant could not have maintained their tenancy and - They would qualify for the property they have applied to succeed to under the council's allocations policy.
+3.35 Housing law means that certain household members are entitled to succeed to a council tenancy when the tenant dies.
+This statutory right only applies to the first time that a succession occurs, but beyond this, the Council will use its discretion to allow additional successions to take place in the following circumstances:

-Where a property is not suitable for the person applying to succeed, for example because it is too large, the Council will assist them to find alternative accommodation if they qualify for help under the allocations scheme, this could include an offer of accommodation in the private rented sector.
+- The person applying for succession has lived continuously in the property as their principal home for twelve months before the death of the tenant and - they are the spouse, civil partner, a close relative of the tenant, or someone who had to live with the tenant in order to provide them with care, without which the tenant could not have maintained their tenancy and - they would qualify for the property they have applied to succeed to under the Council's Allocations Scheme. - 3.36 Where a property is not suitable for the person applying to succeed, for example because it is too large, the Council will assist them to find alternative accommodation if they qualify for help under the Allocations Scheme; this could include an offer of accommodation in the private rented sector.